MacsiDigital/laravel-cookie-consent/README.md

 This will publish a config file, the views and language files

+## AJAX Requests and Styling

+Out of the box we use axios to make the AJAX request, this can be changed by editing the blade template.

+We also use Tailwind CSS for styling, again this can be changed by editing the template.

+If you want to use the defaults, then you will need to import the required dependencies.

 ## Usage

 To use we just need to add a blade include just before the end body tag